return42/sphkerneldoc/linux_src_doc/drivers/tty/tty_port_c.rst

         the tty device being bound

     :param struct file \*filp:
-        the file pointer of the opener
+        the file pointer of the opener or NULL

 .. _`tty_port_block_til_ready.description`: